langroid/langroid/docs/blog/posts/langroid-architecture.md

 - sub-task delegation

-We view an agent as a message transformer; it may transform an incoming message using one of its three ``native'' responder methods, all of which have the same function signature: `string -> string`.
+We view an agent as a message transformer; it may transform an incoming message using one of its three "native" responder methods, all of which have the same function signature: `string -> string`.
 These methods are:

 - `llm_response` returns the LLM's response to the input message.